apache/flink-web/usecases.md

 The limits of event-driven applications are defined by how well a stream processor can handle time and state.
 Many of Flink's outstanding features are centered around these concepts.
 Flink provides a rich set of state primitives that can manage very large data volumes (up to several terabytes) with exactly-once consistency guarantees.
 Moreover, Flink's support for event-time, highly customizable window logic, and fine-grained control of time as provided by the `ProcessFunction` enable the implementation of advanced business logic.
 Moreover, Flink features a library for Complex Event Processing (CEP) to detect patterns in data streams.

 However, Flink's outstanding feature for event-driven applications are savepoints.
-A savepoint a consistent state image that can be used as a starting point for compatible applications.
+A savepoint is a consistent state image that can be used as a starting point for compatible applications.
 Given a savepoint, an application can be updated or adapt its scale, or multiple versions of an application can be started for A/B testing.

 ### What are typical event-driven applications?